emeb/MIDIVerb_RE/README.md

 ## Schematics

 The schematics consist of the digital and analog/power sections and can be found in the [schematics](./schematics) directory where they are available both in Diptrace .dch format as well as a [PDF file](./schematics/MIDIVerb_Schematic.pdf) combining both.

+## Code

+The code that resulted from this reverse engineering effort falls into several categories:

+#### ROMs

+The EPROM dumps from the MIDIVerb and MIDIFex are not provided in this repository but may be found elsewhere.
+The source code assumes that the MIDIVerb dump is named "midifverb.bin" and the MIDIFex dump is named "midifex.bin".

+#### Analysis

+A "disassembler" named `parse_ucode.c` assists in analysis of the individual DSP algorithms.
+It removes pipeline offsets between instructions and address offsets and provides comments to help decipher the program flow.
+It also provides a list of buffer regions used by the algorithm.

+#### Emulator

+The core emulator code is contained in the file `midiverb.c` and needs to be provided with a pointer into an array containing the depipelined microcode.
+Depipelining and formatting is handled by `mk_mvucode.c` which is given the name of a binary file containing the microcode and generates a C header with the array definition.
+To test the emulator with a ROM dump binary from the command line the `sim_ucode.c` is provided, and to test with a prepared microcode header the `sim_midiverb.c` program is used.
+An additional utility vec_midiverb.c is provided that can be used to generate formatted test vectors for Verilog hardware implementations.
+All of these may be built using the included `Makefile`.

+#### Compiler

+The MIDIVerb emulator discussed above is implemented as an interpreter that scans through a pre-formatted binary array of instructions and address offsets to execute the DSP algorithms.
+This has a fairly high execution cost and will easily swamp the resources of low-performance microcontrollers.
+To accelerate performance for low-spec processors it is necessary to "compile" the algorithms, reducing the overhead of array scanning and instruction interpretation.
+For this purpose I've created `mv_gencode.c` which converts MIDIVerb ROM dumps into optimized C code that can be further compiled to target microcontrollers.
+The C code result of this process can be tested with `sim_mvprogs.c` and compared to the emulator output with `tst_mvprogs.c` to check for execution errors.
+All these require an `mv_ucode.h` header file containing the pre-formatted array of microcode as described in the previous Emulator section.